Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Applications of the algorithmic framework

 We execute our algorithm on a laptop computer with an Intel(R) Core(TM) i7-11850H CPU (2.50\,GHz) and 64\,GB RAM.
+We solve the discretized subproblems with Gurobi 10.0.0 \cite{Gurobi}.
 We stop the algorithm when no futher progress is made, that is $\varepsilon^n$ is reduced without any step having been accepted for the previous value of $\varepsilon^n$.